• Free shipping on all orders

 Dead carp fish in the water

-2. Get Your Fish Back into Some Water
+2. Get Your Fish Back into the water

-The first thing you need to do is to place your fish back into some water gently.
-This is not as simple as it sounds though.
-You should not place them straight back in the tank with other fish.
-This is because it is likely the other fish will be curious and bother and nip at it, causing more stress.
-The best thing to do is to take a large clear jug or bowl and place some of the tank water in this, then put the fish in here.
+The first thing you need to do is gently place your fish back into the water.
+This is not as simple as it sounds, though.
+You should not put them straight back in the tank with other fish.
+The other fish will be curious and bother and nip at it, causing more stress.
+The best thing to do is to take a large clear jug or bowl and place some of the tank water in it, then put the fish in there.

-When you pick up the fish, they may feel hard.
-This is because the fish has been drying out and their muscles may have seized up.
-Do not attempt to move or bend the fish, this can do more damage.
-Simply submerge the fish, with minimal contact, into the tank water.
+When you pick up the fish, they may feel stiff.
+The fish has been drying out, and their muscles may have seized up.
+Do not attempt to move or bend the fish; this can cause more damage.
+Submerge the fish, with minimal contact, into the tank water.

 When the fish is in the water, observe them closely to see if they start to breathe again.
 Some fish that have been out of the water for a short amount of time are able to start breathing normally again and no assistance is required.
-If the fish is not breathing or appears to be struggling in any way, more assistance is required.
+If the fish is not breathing or appears to be struggling, more assistance is required.

 3. Clean Any Debris Off Your Fish